-So many writers come to me confused about the term “developmental editing” and what it means.
-Part of this confusion comes from the fact that wherever you look, you’ll see it named and described differently.
+The term “developmental editing” can cause a lot of confusion, because what exactly does it mean?
+Part of this confusion comes from the fact that wherever you look, you’ll see it described differently.
 Some editors call it developmental editing, or dev editing for short.
 Others called it structural or story editing.
-Most editors who run their own businesses have their own preferences for how they name and describe their services.
-This can be confusing at times for authors.
+Freelance editors have their own preferences for what they call it, too.

-Developmental editing is essentially a broader term, covering a range of different services and methods of working.
+Developmental editing is a broad term, covering a range of different methods of working on a manuscript.
 But all developmental editing addresses the same thing: bigger-picture problems.
 This can involves things like structure, plot, characterisation, world-building, stakes, conflict, and so on, depending on what the editor feels needs to be addressed, and what the author wants to focus on.

 What different types are there?

 Also known as story editing, structural editing, or substantive editing.

 Freelance editors who offer “developmental editing” usually provide an editorial report along with direct notes in a manuscript.